 Since the initial project, PReCePT has been selected by NHS England as one of the AHSN Network’s seven national adoption and spread programmes for 2018-2020.

-PReCePT is also running in tandem with the PReCePT Study, a research trial nested within the wider national programme, funded by the Health Foundation and in partnership with the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West).
+PReCePT is also running in tandem with the PReCePT Study, a research trial nested within the wider national programme, funded by the Health Foundation and in partnership with the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West).
 This study aims to assess the effectiveness of two different quality improvement approaches in implementing the project across a subset of maternity units.

 Commenting on PReCePT being shortlisted for the award, Dr Karen Luyt said: